-To properly return from the exception, the ebreak handler will need to increment the MEPC to the next instruction.
+To properly return from the exception, the ebreak handler will need to increment the mepc to the next instruction.
 This requires querying the size of the ebreak instruction that was used to enter the exception (16 bit c.ebreak or 32 bit ebreak).

-Note: The |corev| does not support MTVAL CSR register which would have saved the value of the instruction for exceptions.
-This may be supported on a future core.
+Note: CV32E40S does not support mtval CSR register which would have saved the value of the instruction for exceptions.